ghibbster/syllabus/KLEE_testing.md

 sudo docker run -v [PATH IN THE HOST MACHINE]:[PATH IN THE CONTAINER] -ti --name=[NAME OF THE CONTAINER] --ulimit='stack=-1:-1' klee/klee

-which will load the host path and a path in the Docker container (I simply give it my home_dir).
+which will load the host path and a path in the Docker container.
+I simply give it my home_dir:

+sudo docker run -v /Users/sicco/:/home/klee/sicco -ti --name=dock_klee --ulimit='stack=-1:-1' klee/klee

+You can remove an old contained using rm:

+docker rm dock_klee

 Then download and unpack the RERS challenge programs: